MarkD833/RetroDuino-8085/README.md

 ## RAM

 I couldn't find any suitable RAM devices in PLCC format so the project success was looking rather bleak.
-Then I discovered that there were some SRAM devices available in DIL packages that were only 0.3in wide.
+Then I discovered that there were some SRAM devices available in DIL packages that were only 0.3in wide (called Skinny-DIP if I recall correctly).
 I then got lucky and sourced some UMC UM61512AK 64K x 8 SRAMs in a skinny 32-pin DIL package.

 The RAM chip could sit underneath the ROM chip and I would save a lot of board space.